 To receive a charitable deduction, name St. Francis Catholic High School as both the owner and beneficiary of a life insurance policy that is no longer needed.
 If the policy has a cash value, you can take a charitable deduction approximately equal to the cash value at the time of the gift.
 In addition, if annual premiums are still to be made and you continue to pay them, those premiums will become tax deductible each year.
 It’s easy to contribute a life insurance policy to the school.
 Just check with your life insurance agent for details on which forms to complete.

-St. Francis High School will receive 70% of the net proceeds from the sale of the vehicle and the donor will be given a receipt to be used for their personal tax purposes.
-All proceeds will go to the SFHS Scholarship Fund.
+Donating your vehicle to St. Francis Catholic High School is very much appreciated and an easy process for the donor.
+St. Francis will receive 70 percent of the net proceeds from the sale of the vehicle and the donor will be given a receipt to be used for their personal tax purposes.
+All proceeds will go to the St. Francis Fund supporting scholarships.

 Workplace giving programs allow employees to make donations to non-profits directly from their payroll and designate the recipient organization.
 If your employer offers such a program, please designate St. Francis Catholic High School to receive the funds, and inform our Advancement Office.
 Along with United Way, St. Francis families contribute to the school through the following workplace giving programs: